SSU Student Health Center (SHC) Women's Health & Contraception

 - Pap smear, pelvic exam and/or breat exam only as indicated by age, symptoms, previous findings, standard recommendations for patient age, etc. Pap testing is not recommended before age 21.

-- Chlamydia testing or other testing for sexually transmitted infection as indicated.
+- Chlamydia testing and testing for other sexually transmitted infection as indicated.
 (Chlamydia testing is recommended anually for all sexually active women under age 25 - with or without symptoms, and for women of any age with symptoms or a new sex partner since their last recent chlamydia test.)

 C. Re-check & refill visits for contraceptives are vest scheduled during the regular school year.

-D. Scroll down to learn more about contraceptive options offered via the SSU Student Health Center.
+D. Scroll down to learn more about contraceptive options.

 E. Periodic Women's Health Maintenance Visits